openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 .. image to come

 #.
-Forward the link to friends who you want to invite.
-They can paste the URL
+Forward the link to your team to friends who you want to invite, by pasting
-   into a browser to find and join your team.
+   the copied URL into emails, texts, or social media posts.
+They can paste the URL into a browser address bar to find and join your team.

 =======================